2 Day Brussels itinerary: How to spend an unforgettable weekend in Brussels

 Check all hotels in Brussels.

-Location: On the main square
+Location: Near the main square

 Most unique design – ($) Art Deco: Le Berger Hotel